Lead Faculty: Linda McAllister, Ph.D.

 - learning how to conduct and analyze research.

--These skills are important in marketing, social work, business, criminology, government, and various non-profit organizations that help people with social problems.
+-These skills are important in marketing, social work, business, criminology, government, and various non-profit organizations that help people facing social problems.

 -Sociology majors can also get guaranteed admission into Cal State by earning our AA-T in Sociology.
 See: BCC Sociology_AA-T_Degree